szczyglis-dev/py-gpt/README.md

 - `Mouse and Keyboard` - provides the ability to control the mouse and keyboard by the model.

-- `Web Search` - provides the ability to connect to the Web, search web pages for current data, and index external content using Llama-index data loaders.
+- `Web Search` - provides the ability to connect to the Web, search web pages for current data, and index external content using LlamaIndex data loaders.

 - `Serial port / USB` - plugin provides commands for reading and sending data to USB ports.